- Wellness Core Dog Food Review

 The brand also does away with soy, wheat, and corn as well as other non-essential fillers that are quite common in other dog food brands.
 Not only will you ensure healthier tummies for your pet, you’ll also be giving them a powerhouse of other ingredients that come with a lot of antioxidants, minerals, and vitamins necessary for whole-body health and function.

 Whereas other dog food brands don’t include probiotics in their formulas, Wellness Core makes sure that every kibble is coated with these gut-friendly microorganisms for healthier and more efficient digestion, not to mention immune system.
 Glucosamine and chondroitin are also added in majority of the formulas.
 Most dog food brands only include such substances in specialty diets.
+Head over to our reviews of probiotics for dogs and dog vitamins.

 Wellness Core Dog Food Recalls